-There are so many design agencies out there that it can be difficult to know where to start.
+There are so many branding and design agencies out there that it can be difficult to know where to start.
 From smaller to larger, all-service to web specialists, design agencies come in many shapes and sizes.
 Given how important a website is to a business, choosing the right one is critical.
 But how should organisations choose?

 There are ten key questions to consider.
 Any business that treats these criteria as their checklist will be well on its way to picking the right agency.
 As with any other business decision, the selection of a web agency comes down to understanding the key factors: identify the core needs, and everything else will follow.

 1. Does the agency style fit the business?